RockyMAcasio/fret-notes/README.md

 ## Publish on GitHub Pages

-1. Create a public repository named `fret-notes` on GitHub.
+1. Created a public repository named `fret-notes` on GitHub.
 2. Upload the contents of this folder, including `src/`, so `index.html` is at the top level of the repository.
 Upload the extracted files, not the ZIP itself.
 3. Commit the files to `main`.
 4. Open Settings > Pages.
 Set Source to Deploy from a branch, select `main` and `/(root)`, then Save.